 A new book in 2022 opens with the bold statement ‘It’s really quite remarkable to think that Britain was the only country in the Second World War to prepare a secret guerrilla and resistance movement before any enemy invasion had actually taken place.’
 (Foreword by James Holland in Andrew Chatterton, Britain’s Secret Defences: civilian saboteurs, spies and assassins during the Second World War, 2022).

 Is this true or nationalistic hyperbole?
 It revives a statement made In 1968 by David Lampe in The Last Ditch that has influenced accounts of the Auxiliary Units thereafter.
 This was a pioneering study but included many wild claims which for decades were accepted without question.
 These include now disproven claims about the priority given to Auxiliary Units weaponry (such as the Thompson sub-machine gun and Time Pencils) and also maintained ‘none of the other countries that the Germans had invaded in Western Europe had been seeded with such Resistance cells’ (p.152).
 The book could not, at that time, be tested against documentary evidence, but Lampe’s account was given authenticity by the fact that his sources included several former senior officers of the Auxiliary Units, including their first CO, Colin Gubbins.
-Unfortunately Gubbins, and many former colleagues, was still deeply resentful over his treatment by SIS, with their long running conflict having eventually led to him being retired on a colonel’s pension, rather than his acting rank of Major General.
+Unfortunately Gubbins, and many former colleagues, was still deeply resentful over his treatment by SIS, with their long running conflict having eventually led to him being retired on a colonel’s pension.
 This coloured their accounts.
 As a key source of both Auxiliary Units and SOE early histories Gubbins gave as little credit to SIS as possible and this included both the Section D Home Defence Scheme in Britain and the pre-SOE efforts of SIS to organise resistance across Europe, whilst boosting his own contribution.

 Officers and NCOs of Worcestershire Auxiliary Units, 1944.
 Uniforms, badges of rank and unit identification badges.
 Are they presenting themselves as civilians or soldiers?
 Compare with pictures of European resistance fighters on this page.